 Any borrower in this situation would be wise to start setting aside money now for this eventual massive tax bill.

 Think About Public Service Employment

 The one big exception to the student loan forgiveness tax rule is Public Service Loan Forgiveness.
-Under PSLF, borrowers can have their student loans forgiven after 10 years of certified payments.
-This forgiven debt is not treated as income by the IRS.
+Under PSLF, borrowers can have their student loans forgiven after ten years of certified payments.
+PSLF forgiven debt is not treated as income by the IRS.

-While there are many hoops to jump through in order to qualify for PSLF, the benefits can be massive.
-For borrowers with massive amounts of federal debt, a switch to a public service employer could result in huge savings.
+While there are many hoops to jump through to qualify for PSLF, the benefits can be massive.
+For borrowers with large amounts of federal debt, a switch to a public service employer could result in huge savings.
 This option can make the comparatively lower government and non-profit salaries more attractive to student loan borrowers.

 Having a large student loan balance that is going in the wrong direction is a scary proposition.
-Short of earning more money, there isn’t much borrowers can do to immediately address the problem.
-However, there are steps that can be taken to minimize the spiral out of control and eventually wipe the debt off the books.
+Short of earning more money, borrowers can’t do much to address the problem immediately.
+However, some steps can be taken to minimize the spiral out of control and eventually wipe the debt off the books.